 Although these principals sound simple, they’re not.
 Each is dynamic and full of subjective interpretation.
-At the same time, each of these has a simplistic truth at its core that will help you to understand marriage and your role within it.
-Read on to further expand on each of these principles.
+At the same time, each of these has a simplistic truth, that at its core, will help you to understand marriage and your role within it.

 The difference between love and respect

 Men and women are biologically and physiologically different and, in being so, process and respond to life’s experiences differently.
 If you haven’t heard of his work, Emerson Eggerichs has a fantastic program called Love and Respect, in which he lays out the differences in our core needs:

 Whereas, men have a deep need for respect.

 This does not mean they don’t need the other component as well, but it’s the priority of their needs that is key.

 To put it into perspective, consider this study that Emerson references:

 “we asked 7,000 people this question, “When you are in conflict with your spouse, do you feel unloved or disrespected?”
 83% of the men said they felt disrespected and 72% of the women said they felt unloved.”

 Thus, the difference between the need for love versus the need for respect.